 - 1. A DSM diagnosis is the primary focus of active treatment. - 2.
-There is a reasonable expectation of reduction in behaviors/symptoms with treatment at this level of care. - 3.
+There is a reasonable expectation for improvement in the severity of the current condition and behaviors with treatment at this level of care. - 3.
 The treatment is not primarily social, interpersonal, domiciliary or respite care. - 4.
 The member meets Initial Authorization Request for Outpatient, Intensive Outpatient or Partial Hospitalization levels of care. - 5.
 The member has had two or more admissions to higher levels of care within the past six months, or there is indication that the member is at imminent risk of readmission to higher levels of care in the absence of this intervention. - 6.
 There is a lack of community, family and/or social support system resources to adequately meet the needs of the member in the home environment.
-This lack must be situational in nature and amenable to change as a result of the case management process and resources identified in the case management plan. - 7.
+This lack must be amenable to change as a result of the case management process and resources identified in the case management plan. - 7.
 The member is engaged with or needs assistance engaging with multiple providers and services, and needs brief intervention (including in-home services) to ensure coordination and continuity of care amongst the providers and services.